Net Promoter Score: 5 Reasons Why You Could Get It Wrong

 Some categories are not “recommendation” friendly in the NPS survey.
 So the customer feedback on these items will not give accurate data.
 Especially, in sensitive categories like sexual wellness or contraceptives, pharmaceutical products, intimate wellness .
 The idea of recommendation in these categories might be a barrier irrespective of a good customer experience.

 Industries that benefit most from NPS include hospitality, e-commerce, telecommunications, financial services, and healthcare.
-These industries heavily rely on customer satisfaction and loyalty, making the Net Promoter Score an effective tool for measuring and improving customer experience.
+These industries heavily rely on customer satisfaction and loyalty, making the Net Promoter Score an effective tool to improve customer experience.

 The Best Practices of Customer Feedback Using NPS System

-The main purpose of the net promoter scale is that it measures customer experience and predicts business growth.
+The main purpose of the NPS survey is to measures customer experience and predict business growth.
 The average NPS score denotes how likely your customers are to recommend your business.
-Using these NPS results, one can capture happy customers and identify unhappy customers.
+Here are some best practices to follow:

 Detect detractors with real-time feedback

-The best way to get fresh and authentic responses is usually during a post-purchase transaction.
-This method can yield a high response rate and you can get more NPS feedback by soliciting real time responses.
+Post-purchase transactions offer authentic responses from people.
+This method can yield a high response rate on your NPS survey in real-time.
 Every feedback gets collected over the Merren’s dashboard.
 The NPS data can be segregated into the number of promoters and overall NPS results.
 This way, marketers can develop strategies that can boost business, have fewer detractors in their ecosystem and increase word-of-mouth referrals.

-Launch survey via different platforms of email, Whatsapp surveys, social media platforms, interactive AMP emails where users can answer surveys from within the application.
-One way to capture candid data is to use platforms used by your consumer base.
+Launch survey via different platforms of interactive email surveys, WhatsApp business surveys, AI-driven chatbots where users can answer surveys without going into an external browser.
 This can immediately help identify passive customers which is an opportunity for businesses to convert them to promoters.

-Keep the survey questions very simple and easy for users to comprehend.
+Keep the survey questions very simple and easy for respondents.
 You can also use the 3-point scale and 5-point scale in the surveys.
-It is important to capture these metrics of customer satisfaction using industry based benchmarks.
+It is simple and easy for everyone due to familiarity.
 However, just deploying surveys is never enough.
 The customer support can focus on a follow-up question after resolving issues and conflicts.
 This way, they can ensure a better CX.

 Conclusion